The Ultimate Guide to Paid Facebook Quizzes Marketing

 "This year (2017), Facebook and Google will once again emerge as the global leaders in digital advertising, scooping up almost half of worldwide digital ad money."

-Brands using Facebook quizzes have seen a lot of success recently.
+Brands using Facebook quiz marketing have seen a lot of success recently.

 Yuri Elkaim, NY Times bestselling author of The All-Day Energy Diet, created a quiz to capture leads and increase their sales.
 He promoted it through Facebook ads and his quiz profitably generated 10,125 leads in only 2 months.